 Price: £4,395 per person – based on 2 people sharing a car and double/twin room

 £TBC per person – for a single traveller, in a single room/cabin and 1 car

 - An extensively researched and carefully designed itinerary to optimise your trip

-- All accommodation for 14 nights, based on 2 people sharing a twin or double room (including 2nights on board ship)
+- All accommodation for 14 nights at charming and luxury hand-picked hotels, based on 2 people sharing a twin or double room

-- Dinner each evening (except on Day 13).
-Dinner is a light buffet meal at the hotels in Bergen and Alesund though, or you may prefer to sample one of the local restaurants in the town if you would like somthing more substantial.
-These two hotels also serve free pancakes or waffles in the afternoon.
+- Three-course dinner each evening.
+A bottle of wine per couple is also included each night, except Bergen.
+Dinner is a light buffet meal at the hotel in Bergen, or you may prefer to sample one of the local restaurants in the town if you would like something more substantial (at your own expense).
+This hotel also serves free pancakes or waffles in the afternoon.

-- An exclusive evening cruise from Alesund to Hjorundfjorden, with dinner at an historic farm and barn
+- An exclusive evening boat cruise to Oye, with dinner at an historic hotel on midsummer’s eve (Day 7).

 - Tour book – includes a brief history of Norway, basic Norwegian dictionary, emergency details, overview maps and detailed directions, accommodation information, and a very detailed account of sights and visits for each day.
 The book eliminates the need for any other guide books.